forrestbao/vektara/README.md

 Then you can access the web interface at `http://localhost:3000` (the port number maybe different if port 3000 is occupied).

-Below please find the screenshots
+Below please find the screenshots.

 ![Initiate Vectara](./screenshots/initiate.png)